cjimti/iotwifi/README.md

 [![Docker Container Pulls](https://img.shields.io/docker/pulls/cjimti/iotwifi.svg)](https://hub.docker.com/r/cjimti/iotwifi/)

 IOT Wifi is very small/8MB Docker Container built for the Raspberry Pi 3.
 IOT Wifi exposes a simple JSON based REST API for controlling the wireless network interface.
-This allows the Raspberry Pi accept wifi connections as an access point (aka AP) while at the same time connecting to an existing wifi network (station mode).
+This container allows the Raspberry Pi accept wifi connections as an access point (aka AP) while at the same time connecting to an existing wifi network (station mode).

-The main application code is written in Go (golang) in order to produce a very small docker image with great performance.
+Go (Golang) was used to develop the main application code, to produce a minimal docker image with great performance.
 The container runs [Alpine Linux](https://alpinelinux.org/) with small, optimized versions of [hostapd], [wpa_supplicant] and [dnsmasq], controlled by the container's API endpoints.

 If you have a Raspberry Pi 3 and you want to provide wifi based configuration abilities, all you need is Docker installed and a little over 8MB of free drive space.

 ![Raspberry Pi AP + Client](/doc_assets/pi.jpg)